 Download only This brief provides an overview of Forensic Assertive Community Treatment (FACT)—an intensive service delivery model intended for people with serious mental illness who are involved in the criminal justice system.
 Publication ID PEP19-FACT-BR Publication Date June 2019 Last Reviewed June 2019 Format Guidelines or Manual More like this Criminal Justice Download Forensic Assertive Community Treatment (FACT) PDF 669.02 KB Related Resources Tailoring Crisis Response and Pre-arrest Diversion Models for Rural Communities Screening and Assessment of Co-Occurring Disorders in the Justice System MAT Inside Correctional Facilities: Addressing Medication Diversion Data Collection Across the Sequential Intercept Model (SIM): Essential Measures Sequential Intercept Model Trifold Brochure Find Related Information Audience Professional Care Providers Population Group People in the Criminal Justice System Series Criminal Justice You May Also Be Interested In Assertive Community Treatment (ACT) Evidence-Based Practices (EBP) KIT This toolkit offers tools to implement the evidence-based practice of Assertive Community Treatment (ACT).
 ACT offers customized, community-based services for people living with mental illness.
 The toolkit includes a brochure (English, Spanish), a PowerPoint presentation, and an introductory video.
 Family Psychoeducation Evidence-Based Practices (EBP) KIT This toolkit offers evidence-based practices to help public officials develop family psychoeducation mental health programs.
 The programs create a partnership between consumers, families, practitioners, and supporters.
 The kit includes a brochure (English, Spanish), nine booklets, a PowerPoint presentation, and a introductory video.
 Permanent Supportive Housing Evidence-Based Practices (EBP KIT) This toolkit outlines the essential components for supportive housing services and programs for people living with mental illness disorders.
 It discusses how to develop and integrate evidence-based programs in mental health systems.
 The toolkit includes eight booklets on program development.
 Sequential Intercept Model Trifold Brochure This brochure provides an overview of the Sequential Intercept Model (SIM).
 The SIM is a strategic planning tool that helps communities better understand the gaps and resources they have in helping those with mental illness or substance use disorders who are in the criminal justice system.
 The Way Forward: Federal Action for a System That Works for All People Living With SMI and SED and Their Families and Caregivers – Executive Summary This Executive Summary to the 2017 report to Congress shines the spotlight on the critical issues and services for Americans with serious mental illnesses (SMI) and serious emotional disturbances (SED).
 The 2017 report to congress represents the starting point in a five-year process of improving the lives of people with SMI and SED.
 This 8-page summary delineates the five focus areas, each with 8-10 recommendations.
 These recommendations are from the non-federal members and represent common areas in which federal partners and stakeholders can work together to implement over the next five years.
-Findings from the National Evaluation of the Safe Schools/Healthy Students Initiative This report presents findings from a national cross-site evaluation of the Safe Schools/Healthy Students (SS/HS) initiative.
-SS/HS supports the collaborative planning and implementing of programs and services to foster safer schools and healthy students.
+Results from the 2012 National Survey on Drug Use and Health: Mental Health Findings This report presents national estimates of mental illness and mental health services used among people ages 12 and older.
+It also presents data related to co-occurring mental illness and substance use disorders.